ahmeterdem1/SSL-Messager/README.md

 input take.
 A gui solution is required for that.
 In action, this becomes kind of annoying but not that much of a problem.

+Indeed if you just ignore the interruption and continue to write then press enter, your whole message gets sent properly.
+So, not that much of a problem again.

 #### FTP (solved, bug fixed)

 FTP is a problem itself.
 I have coded it very poorly because i got lazy.
 It is basically